simonguozirui/math-IA-P300/README.md

 pip install mne==0.13
 pip3 install mne
 ```

-You will also need to find the MAC address of your Muse headset or LowdownFocus. **This code is
-only compatible with the 2016 version of the Muse headset as well as the Smith LowdownFocus glasses.**

 Finally, the code for streaming and recording data is compatible with Python
 2.7 and Python 3.x.
 However, the code for stimulus presentation relies on